 Any admission to upper division status in state universities in Florida without the incoming transfer student having passed all four (4) subtests will be on a conditional basis, such that the student may take only a limited number of courses until such time as he/she successfully passes all four subtests of the CLAST.
-(Currently, students passing three out of the four subtests of CLAST may enroll for up to 36 semester hours of coursework, by which time they will have had to pass the fourth subtest before being allowed to continue further.)
+(Currently, students passing three out of the four subtests of CLAST may enroll for up to 36 semester hours of coursework beyond the sophomore level, by which time they will have had to pass the fourth subtest before being allowed to continue further.)
 The CLAST requirements also apply to students transferring to the upper divisions of public universities in Florida from private institutions in Florida and from out-of-state colleges and universities.

 As required by statutes, the State Board of Education has established minimum CLAST score standards for the award of the Associate of Arts degree and for admission to upper division status in state universities in Florida.
-The minimum passing scores, in effect through July 31, 1986 for the CLAST subtests are as follow: Reading 260, Writing 265, Computation 260, and Essay 4.
-Effective August 1, 1986 through July 31, 1989, the passing scores are as follow: Reading 270, Writing 270, Computation 275, and Essay 4.
-After August 1, 1989, the state adopted passing scores are as follow: Reading 295, Writing 295, Computation 295, and Essay 5.
+The minimum passing scores in effect from August 1, 1986 through July 31, 1989, are as follow: Reading 270, Writing 270, Computation 275, and Essay 4.
+After August 1, 1989, the state-adopted passing scores are scheduled to be as follow: Reading 295, Writing 295, Computation 295, and Essay 5.